 It’s often seen as a better choice.
 After all, wine is often seen in the Mediterranean diet, which is revered as a healthy way to eat.
 Yet, when we really get down to it, is red wine good for you?
 Or, are most of the claims seriously overblown?

 To answer that question, we need to take a close look at the compounds in wine and how they interact with your health.

 Before we do so, let’s start with some good news – you don’t need to give wine up.
 Even if there were no benefits at all, you’re allowed some treats in your diet.

-Wine is an obvious choice for a treat, given that it pairs so well with many foods and is excellent during social occasions.
+Wine is an obvious choice, given that it pairs so well with many foods and is excellent during social occasions.
 Besides, there are plenty of excellent red wine of the month clubs to broaden your wine horizons.

 - Red Wine, Resveratrol, And Health

 - Alcohol Free Red Wine May Be Even Healthier